NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 Settings\\Security Settings\\Account Policies\\Account
                 Lockout Policy\\Lockout Threshold to 0.

-        3.  []{#run_with .anchor}Remote sales users complain that they
-            frequently need to run with a local account on their laptops, but they are still subject to the Domain Password Policy that requires them to change their password every 40 days.
+        3. Remote sales users complain that they frequently need to run with a local account on their laptops, but they are still subject to the Domain Password Policy that requires them to change their password every 40 days.
 Upon consultation with management, there is agreement that a 70-day policy for salespeople is appropriate.
 How would you implement this new policy?
 (Choose all that apply.)

             a.
 Create a Sales OU and then use the Set-ADAccountExpiration cmdlet.